Kiribati: Ethnicity

 The native people of Kiribati are called I-Kiribati.
-Ethnically, the I-Kiribati are Oceanians, a sub-ethnicity of Austronesians.
+Ethnically, the I-Kiribati are Micronesians, a sub-ethnicity of Austronesians.
 Recent archaeological evidence indicates that Austronesians originally settled the islands thousands of years ago.
 Around the 14th century, Fijians, Samoans, and Tongans invaded the islands, thus diversifying the ethnic range and introducing Polynesian linguistic traits.
 Intermarriage among all ancestral groups, however, has led to a population reasonably homogeneous in appearance and traditions.

 Languages

 The people of Kiribati speak Gilbertese, an Oceanic language.
 English is the other official language, but is not used very often outside the island capital of Tarawa.
 It is more likely that some English words are mixed in their use with Gilbertese.
 Older generations of I-Kiribati tend to use more complicated versions of the language.
 Several words in Gilbertese have been adopted from European settlers, for instance, kamea is one of the Gilbertese words for dog, kiri being the Oceanic one, which has its origins in the I-Kiribati people hearing the European settlers saying "come here" to their dogs, and adopting that as kamea.

 Many other loanwords have been adopted (like buun, spoon, moko, smoke, beeki, pig, batoro, bottle) but some typical Gilbertese words are quite common, even for Western objects (like wanikiba, plane – the flying canoe, rebwerebwe, motorbike – for the motor noise, kauniwae, shoes – the cow for the feet).